-A couple of weeks ago, I got to lead a workshop for my local home church Denver Presbyterian Church on the topic of Spiritual Friendship.
+A couple of weeks ago, I got to lead a workshop for a local church on the topic of Spiritual Friendship.
 I have received this gift so richly, which is one of the reasons why I enjoy my work as a Spiritual Director tremendously, and why I am keen to create spaces for people to engage in conversation around it.
 Here are some of the thoughts I shared with the group here in Denver.

 Who is a Spiritual Friend?

 A spiritual friend can be someone who you break the communion bread with, share your day to day life with, or serve and work alongside, but it can also be someone who you only meet periodically to talk about your experiences of life with God.
 The context or layers of the relationship don’t really matter as much as the purpose of the relationship.
 David Benner describes this as follows: